A moving lemma for algebraic cycles with modulus and contravariance: Introduction

+Along the proof of Theorem \ref{Th:moving-introduction}, we prove the following version of Noether's normalization lemma which can be of an independent interest.
+It is an analog of \cite[Th.10.2.2]{LevineChow} and the same method has been applied in \cite{SchmidtStrunk2018} to prove a version of Gabber's presentation theorem over a Dedekind base.

-Along its proof we establish the following general result: \begin{theorem}[Noether's normalization theorem; {\it see} Theorem \ref{good-compact}] Let $X\to B$ be an equidimensional morphism to a regular Noetherian $1$-dimensional scheme $B$ of relative dimension $d$.
+\begin{Theorem}[Theorem \ref{Th:Noether}] Let $X\to B$ be an equi-dimensional morphism of relative dimension $n$, with $B$ the spectrum of a Dedekind domain.
 Then locally in the Nisnevich topology on $X$ and $B$, there is a finite surjective map

-\end{theorem}
+\end{Theorem}

-This explains the need of Nisnevich localization from the technical side.
+This explains the need of the Nisnevich topology in Theorem \ref{Th:moving-introduction} from the technical side.